Opening a Practice Checklist

 Have a system in place for the secure storage of clinical and financial records for the designated retention period.
 The storage of records must meet the privacy requirements of the Personal Health Information Protection Act (PHIPA) and it must be possible for these records to be reproduced throughout the retention period.

-Ensure that there is a policy about how the personal health information of patients will be released in accordance with PHIPA when requested.
+Ensure there is a policy for how the personal health information of patients will be released in accordance with PHIPA when requested.

 Working with Physiotherapist Assistants (PTAs)

-Ensure that adequate supervision will be provided for physiotherapist assistants in accordance with the Working with Physiotherapist Assistants Standard.
-This involves having a written communication plan, ensuring that the competency of PTAs will be routinely evaluated, and ensuring that an alternate supervisor is designated if a supervising physiotherapist cannot be reached.
+Ensure adequate supervision will be provided for physiotherapist assistants in accordance with the Working with Physiotherapist Assistants Standard.
+This involves having a written communication plan, ensuring the competency of PTAs will be routinely evaluated, and ensuring an alternate supervisor is designated if a supervising physiotherapist cannot be reached.

 Advertising

-Ensure that your marketing materials (advertisements) meet the requirements of the Advertising Standard.
+Ensure your marketing materials (advertisements) meet the requirements of the Advertising Standard.

 Maintaining Boundaries